pivotal/docs-tap/application-accelerator/creating-accelerators/transforms/loop.hbs.md

 # Loop transform

-The `Loop` transform iterates over elements in a list,and applies the provided transform for every element in that list.
+The `Loop` transform iterates over elements in a list and applies the provided transform for every element in that list.

 When `doAsMerge` is used, a copy of the `Loop` transform's input is passed to each transform and the